 - Capacity building measures;

 - Video testimonials;

-- · Best practices;
+- Best practices;

-- Newsletter;
+- Newsletter with targeted interviews on our main stakeholders' groups: DIHs, CCs, IEs start-ups and farmers;

 - Online communication;

 - Launch of the Innovation portal;

-- How to become an IE, CC and DIH section in the portal;
+- How to become an IE, CC and DIH, or how to register your farmer association, startup company etc. section in the portal;

 Focus: Improve the image and perception of SmartAgriHubs at the EU level and among other relevant networks.
 Create the linkages between the results of the IEs, DIHs and the European policy of agri-tech and a favourable environment to the digitisation of the agricultural sector.
+Therefore, also by reaching out to farmers.

-Main target groups: European Commission and other relevant networks identified at EU scale.
+Main target groups: European Commission, farmers, and other relevant networks identified at EU scale.